MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 3. In the **User Group** window, choose the **User Group Members** action.
 4. In the **User Group Members** window, choose the **Add Users** action.

 When users or user groups are created, you must assign permission sets to each to define which object a user can access.
 First, you must organize the relevant permissions in permission sets.
+For more information, see the "To create or edit a permission set" section.

 ## To copy a user group and all its permission sets
 To quickly define a new user group, you can copy all permission sets from an existing user group to your new user group.